 The communication flow between the DMP and the DMM and Video Portal function is similar to desktop video applications.
 Proper planning, technologies, and equipment must be deployed in campus network for successful live television video delivery.
-When designing the playlist in Cisco Enterprise TV module, the school administrator must understand that it can support up to 99 live and on-demand video channels broadcast in the campus network.
-The DMM administrator in the district office can use the DMM-ETV software module to create customized TV navigation interfaces, such as adding school logo and skins, programming video channel assignments, and configuring specific video channel assignment to DMP deployed in specific campus location.
-Figure 8-4 shows a schematic of the Enterprise TV video architecture.
+When designing the playlist in Cisco Enterprise TV module, the network administrator must understand that it can support up to 99 live and on-demand video channels broadcast in the campus network.
+The DMM administrator in the main site can use the DMM-ETV software module to create customized TV navigation interfaces, such as adding corporate logo and skins, programming video channel assignments, and configuring specific video channel assignment to DMP deployed in specific campus location.
+Figure 7-4 shows a schematic of the Enterprise TV video architecture.

-District and school architects must understand the codec type required for publishing video in the campus network.
+Main and remote site architects must understand the codec type required for publishing video in the campus network.
 Deployed digital encoders must follow the MPEG2 standard specification to stream the video.
 It is recommended to deploy Scientific Atlanta 9032SD or 9050HD encoder to stream live video stream to DMP for Enterprise TV application.